 Demonstrates principles and techniques of sketching the fashion figure including garment details and fabric drape.
 Encourages the development of a personal style of illustration.
 Introduces the use of computers in illustration.
+(Letter grade only.)

 FT 217: Flat Pattern Making II